larytet/YALAS/README.md

 * Calico?
 Istio?

-Behavior of a pod is not a sum of behaviors  of containers from the security point of view, What one container in a pod is allowed to do is not necessary what another container should do.
+Behavior of a pod is not a sum of behaviors  of containers from the security point of view.
+What one container in a pod is allowed to do is not necessary what another container should do.
 For example, a main container in a pod will read/write to Redis, connect to Kafka, load secrets.
-The Jaeger side car in the same pod wont do and should not do anything of this stuff.As far as I am aware there are not many products providing kernel thread granularity, which is what I do.
-I am not aware of any open source product which does this.
-I know only about two commercial products doing this low level.
+The Jaeger side car in the same pod wont do and should not do anything of this stuff.
+There are not many products providing kernel thread granularity, which is what YALAS doe.
 Light threads awareness is not existing.
 I believe that eventually we all will routinely install systems with low levels of granularity in our VMs.

 * Sysdig Falco?